Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Framework

 Nonparametric theory \citep{kennedy2023semiparametricdoublyrobusttargeted} shows that a simple plug-in estimate does not achieve optimal convergence, typically requiring a one-step correction.
 However, \citet{williamson2021} demonstrated that this correction is unnecessary with the quadratic loss, and \citet{williamson2023general} extended this to other losses under certain regularity conditions.
 This provides valid confidence intervals.
 Similar results will be established for our method in \cref{subsec:asymp_eff}.

-A major practical limitation of LOCO is that it requires retraining a model, $\widehat{m}_{-j}$, for each coordinate $j$.
-This is not only computationally intensive, but it also introduces optimization errors that do not compensate as desired, as discussed in \cref{subsec:double-robust}.
+A major practical limitation is that it requires retraining a model, $\widehat{m}_{-j}$, for each coordinate $j$.
+This is computationally intensive and it also introduces optimization errors that do not compensate as desired, as discussed in \cref{subsec:double-robust}.

-A first naive \textit{permutation-based} approach consists in comparing the performance of the estimate on a test set where the $j$-th column is shuffled: the formal definition of PFI is given in Appendix \ref{sect:PFI}.
+A first naive \textit{permutation-based} approach consists in comparing the performance of $\widehat{m}$ on a test set where the $j$-th column is shuffled: the formal definition of PFI is given in Appendix \ref{sect:PFI}.
 Even though it avoids refitting and \citet{Mi2021} report good performance, it suffers from extrapolation bias, as predictions may fall in low-density regions where $\widehat{m}$ was not trained \citep{Hooker2021}.
 It also fails to control type-I error with highly correlated covariates \citep{chamma2024statistically}.
 Moreover, \citet{scornet2022mda} showed that it does not target an interpretable quantity: it decomposes into three components, only the first being desirable ($\psi_\mathrm{TSI}$).
-The second, the unnormalized marginal total Sobol index, can mislead under high correlation, and the third grows with covariate dependence.
+The other are misleading with correlation.

 To address this issue, \citet{Strobl2008} proposed \textit{conditionally} permuting the $j$-th coordinate with respect to the others.
 In this way, only the information exclusively given by $X^j$ is shuffled, while the relationship with the rest of the coordinates is preserved.
 As a result, one can make predictions based on the new conditional sample, denoted by $\widetilde{x}'^{(j)}_i$, where the apostrophe indicates that it was estimated.
 More formally, \citet{chamma2024statistically} proposed: